-The Cambridge Unitarian Church and hall has been a well-used community asset since the buildings were erected in the 1920s.
+The Unitarian Church, Cambridge, has been a well-used community asset since the buildings were erected in the 1920s.
 Apart from the obvious use as a place of worship and church-related activities (liturgical, business, strategic and social), the church and church hall buildings provide a community space for many local community groups and for private hire.

 The Church Hall, and its adjacent common room are in use and available for hire generally from 8am to 11pm every day throughout the year, subject to space being available.
-A diverse variety of groups, offering music, dance, yoga, mother & toddler groups, and addiction support use the building on a regular weekly basis not just during term time – some all year round.
+A diverse variety of groups, offering Music, Dance, Yoga, Mother & Toddler Group, and Addiction Support use the building on a regular weekly basis not just during term time – some all year round.
 All regular users have their own keys.

-Not only does the church hall host the local Christʼs Pieces Residentsʼ Association regular meetings, it also hosts a range of meetings of spiritual/philosophical and also democratic and non-violent political organisations and groups.
-The Church Hall is the venue for the well attended annual Cambridge Showcase exhibition by local artists and craftspeople.
+Not only does the church hall host the local Christ’s Pieces Residents’ Association regular meetings, it also hosts a range of political organizations and spiritual/philosophical groups.

 The Church Hall is also available for private functions/ social events.

-The Church building is used as a venue to host ecumenical and interfaith gatherings, musical performances, group singing events.
+The Church building is used as a venue for ecumenical gatherings, musical performances, group singing events and exhibitions.

-Information regarding booking enquiries is available on this website on the Rooms pages above.
-We offer generous discounts to regular hirers and extremely generous subsidised rates to charitable/ support organisations such as Alcoholics Anonymous.
+Information regarding booking enquiries is available on our church website at https://www.cambridgeunitarian.org/our-rooms/ We offer generous discounts to regular hirers and extremely generous rates to charitable/ support organizations.

 We will continue to monitor this policy and adjust it in the light of circumstances and in consultation with regular user groups.